 Vivint Smart Home For Airbnb Owners

-Back at CES 2017, Vivint has rolled out a partnership with Airbnb for hosts in both the U.S. and Canada.
+Back at CES 2017, Vivint rolled out a partnership with Airbnb for hosts in both the U.S. and Canada.
 The partnership allows you to access your Airbnb account via the Vivint app.
 Using the app, you can control your smart home devices and enable a better guest experience.
 Imagine this: Your guest arrives.
 They ring the Vivint Doorbell Camera, and you use two-way audio to welcome them.
 They already have a keyless entry code as it was provided to them when they booked online.
 After they check out, their keyless entry code automatically expires, and you use the app to adjust the temperature to something more eco-friendly while also arming your security system.
 The only downside?
 The monthly fee.
 But for absentee owners, it might be a fee worth paying.

 Smart Home Buying Tip: If you aren’t sure if you want to start with home security or with smart home security, we advise you start small and work your way up.
 Vivint allows you to upgrade your packages and equipment at any time without penalty.
 Downgrading a package is a different story.

 Customer Service & Support

 While Vivint excels in technology and automation, they fail when it comes to customer service.
 They’ve rebranded multiple times, trying to shake their history, but they continue to struggle.
-In 2011, APX Alarm changed its name to Vivint in an attempt to re-brand.
+In 2011, APX Alarm changed its name to Vivint in an attempt to rebrand.
 In 2014, they launched Vivint Sky, with a focus on smart home services complete with a proprietary app.
 And now, they are trying their hand at month-to-month contracts.
-In the past, they’ve fallen as low as an F rating from the BBB, but recently, that rating has improved to a C+, to a B+, and now to an A-.
-Is this the start of something great or mediocracy at best?
+In the past, they’ve fallen as low as an F rating from the BBB, but recently, that rating has improved to a C+, to a B+, and now to a B. Is this the start of something great or mediocrity at best?
 While I can’t say for sure, my recommendation is to find a company that can provide technology with a smile.